abarro/softwareupdate/_posts/2020-01-04-complete-your-sentences.md

 What about the next generations?
 They communicate heavily through messaging.
 Will they relly on automatically generated text to a point where they depend on it?

 Remember that when you let something perform a skill for you, you've outsourced that skill.
 When you outsource it, you eventually lose the ability to do it.
-And most important: you become dependant of your source.
+And most important: you become dependent on your source.

 It's not hard to imagine a future where people depend on assistance for writing to a point that they can't communicate without help.

-It gets worse if you think that when you rely on someone to communicate on your behalf, that person can say whatever they want for you.
+It gets worse if you think that by suggesting your sentences, they manipulate what you say.
+And you will be too stupid to understand.

-And you will be too stupid to understand that you are manipulated.
+We've been talking about this on the individual level.
+Now imagine this happening to entire populations.
+Entire populations manipulated.
+That's a lot of power for who controls the AI.

-This reflection made me question myself: have I had any essential skill outsourced that I'm not aware of?
+This reflection also made me question: what essential skills have I outsourced without being aware?